Stack Transformer Based Spatial-Temporal Attention Model for Dynamic Sign Language and Fingerspelling Recognition: Proposed Methodology

 \subsection{Multihead Self-Attention with Relative Positonal Encoding for Temporal dimension}

-\Figure[htp](topskip=0pt, botskip=1pt, midskip=0pt)[width=.45\textwidth]{Images/temporal_mhsa.png}{Multihead Self Attention with Relative Positional Encoding for temporal dimension. } Figure \ref{Figure:temporal_mhsa} shows the structure of Multihead Self Attention with Relative Positional Encoding.
-This component aims to capture the relationships between different frames along a temporal dimension.
-However, this component does use relative position encoding along the temporal dimension.
-This module is inspired by \cite{wu2021rethinking}, and gets a temporal translation invariance that maintains robust performance even if a particular frame is moved forward or backward.
-In our model, the input embedding vector is transposed in spatial and temporal dimensions before being passed to this module.
+Figure \ref{Figure:temporal_mhsa} shows the structure of Multihead Self Attention with Relative Positional Encoding.
+This component aims to capture the relationships between different frames along a temporal dimension.However, this component does use relative position encoding along the temporal dimension.
+This module is inspired by~\cite{wu2021rethinking}, and gets a temporal translation invariance that maintains robust performance even if a particular frame is moved forward or backward.
+In our model, the input embedding vector was transposed in spatial and temporal dimensions before being passed to this module.